Winston & Strawn LLP

 Keisha joined the College of Law Board of Advisors in 2016.

-Michael joined the College of Law Board of Advisors in 2013.
+Mr. Carmen joined the College of Law Board of Advisors in January 2022.

 Boies Schiller Flexner